Uthmanic codex: Collecting the Quran during Abu Bakr's reign

 Muhammad died with the Quran not compiled into a single written Quran, but scattered in verbal memories, tablets, and other means of writing.
-There were no reasons during Muhammad's lifetime to compile the Quran into a single book.
 After Abu Bakr al-Siddiq assumed the caliphate, there were a number of reasons and motivations that prompted the Companions to collect the Quran in scrolls.
 One of the most important reasons was the Battle of al-Yamama, in which a large number of Companions were killed, including a large number of readers by memory.
 This prompted Umar ibn al-Khattab to go to Abu Bakr and ask him to speed up the collection and codification of the Quran so that it would not disappear with the death of its preservers.
 This is what Abu Bakr al-Siddiq did after initially hesitating to do something that Muhammad did not do.

 The narrations indicate that the first of the companions who ordered the collection of the Quran was Abu Bakr al-Siddiq on the advice of Umar ibn al-Khattab and that the person who carried out the collection was Zayd ibn Thabit.
 Al-Bukhari narrated from Zayd that he said: "Abu Bakr got the news of the killing of the people of Yamama, and Umar was there.
 So Abu Bakr said: 'Umar came to me and said that on the day of Yamama, the killing of the people had become rampant, and I am afraid that the killing of the readers will become rampant, and a lot of the Quran will be lost unless you collect it, and I think you should collect the Quran'.
 So Abu Bakr said: ' How can I do something that the Prophet himself didn't do!'.
 Umar said: 'I swear by Allah, it is good'.
 While Umar kept discussing it with me until Allah clarified the matter to me, and I saw what Umar saw.
 Zayd said: 'Umar is sitting there, not speaking'.
 Abu Bakr said: 'You are a young and wise man, you used to write revelations for Muhammad, so track down the Quran and collect it'.
 I swear by Allah, that if he had asked me to move a mountain, it would not have been heavier than what he ordered me to do about collecting the Quran.
 So I said: 'How you want to do something that the prophet didn't do!'.
 Abu Bakr said, 'By Allah, it is good', and I kept discussing it with him until Allah cleared my chest to what Allah cleared the chest of Abu Bakr and Umar to.
 So I got up and tracked down the Quran, collecting it from the sheets, scrolls, and the memories of men.
 The papers in which the Quran was collected were with Abu Bakr until his death, then with Umar until his death, then with Hafsa bint Umar."